Tax Guide

 Recommended: Get Professional Advice

-Tax law is complex and the interaction between Australian and Indonesian tax systems requires specialist knowledge.
-We recommend working with an Australian accountant who has experience with overseas investment property.
-Many of our clients use accountants who specialise in expat and overseas property tax.
+Tax law is complex and the interaction between your home country's tax system and Indonesia's requires specialist knowledge.
+We recommend working with a tax advisor who has experience with overseas investment property.
+Many of our clients use accountants who specialise in expat and cross-border property tax.

 Related Guides